7 Powerful Ways No Tie Shoelaces Help People With Autism

 It’s clear then that no-tie shoelaces are an exceptional addition for special needs cases and for stimulating autism independence.

-There are so many benefits to switching to elastic laces, that you’ll wonder why you didn’t do it years ago!
+There are so many benefits to switching to U-Lace No-Tie Laces for sneakers – the world’s best modular no-tie elastic laces – that you’ll wonder why you didn’t do it years ago!
 We want to hear about your experiences with different laces!
 Tell us your story below.